+Trekking in Langtang-18 days trek to Langtang is relatively short hike through forests, thundering waterfalls and villages.
 However, you can experience cultural wonders of Tamang and Sherpas while trekking in Langtang.
-Not only, you will visit an ancient monastery -Kyanjin Gompa in Langtang valley.
-Around Kyanjin Gompa you will see spectacular view of Dorje Lakpa, Langtang Ri and Langtang Lirung with the herds of grazing yaks.
+Not only, you will visit an ancient monastery -Kyanjin Gompa, you will see spectacular views of Dorje Lakpa, Langtang Ri and Langtang Lirung with herds of grazing yaks.

-Nepal trek in Langtang is in Langtang National Park via Tamang Heritage trail.
-So enjoy the pristine countryside with flora and fauna.
+So, enjoy the pristine countryside with flora and fauna.
 You will also see yak pastures and home-based cheese factories.
-As the Himalayan pheasants, deer, bears, monkeys, and the exclusive red panda are native wild animal of Langtang region.
+As the Himalayan pheasants, deer, bears, monkeys, and the exclusive red panda can see.

-The Langtang trekking in Nepal can be lengthened and shortened as per your desire.
-The trekking can complete in 18 days as per your suitable time.
+Nepal trekking in Langtang lengthen and shorten as per your desire.
+The trekking can complete in 18 days as per your time frame.
 Spring and Autumn are the best time trekking in Langtang.
 At the peak season the weather is superb and enjoy rhododendron flower blooming in the forest in Spring.

-The 18 day trekking to Langtang is a perfect trek and off beaten track path if you want to observe something completely different.
-Similarly, Trekking in Langtang is the perfect introductory trek in Nepal if you are doing trekking in Nepal for first time.
+Trekking to Langtang is a perfect, off the beaten track if you want to observe something completely different.
+Similarly, Trekking in Langtang is the perfect introductory trek in Nepal.

 Why Trekking in Langtang